fifonik/ElegooNeptuneThumbnailPrusaMod/README.md

 - `--old_printer`
   Generate thumbnails for Neptune 2 series printers and older
 - `--short_duration_format`
-  Use short format for print duration: Dd HH:MM (who need these seconds?)
+  Use short format for print duration: 1d 23:45 instead of 1d 23h 45m 56s.
+Who need these seconds really?
 - `--image_size 200x200`
   Image size to look for in the g-code file.
+  Without this option the first thumbnail from g-code file will be used.
-If specified it must match to what is in the 'G-code thumbnails' field
+  If specified it must match to value specified in 'G-code thumbnails' field
 - `--debug`
-  Put debug additional information into log file (`thumbnail.log`) and save resized images in program folder
+  Put additional debug information into log file (`thumbnail.log`) and save resized images in program folder

 To add arguments to the script, make sure to wrap them in double quotes:
 `"C:\ElegooNeptuneThumbnailPrusaMod\thumbnail.exe" "--image_size" "300x300";`